bootlin/snagboot/README.md

 $ udevadm trigger
 ```

-The affected devices will be accessible by the "users" group.
-You can modify the
+The affected devices will be accessible by the "plugdev" group.
+You can modify
-udev rules to pick a more restrictive group if you wish.
+the udev rules to pick a more restrictive group if you wish.

 ## Usage guide